dmarshNAIT/dmarshNAIT.github.io/CPSC1012_exceptions.markdown

 ## Throwing our own exceptions

-We may also write methods which throw exceptions in certain conditions.
+We may also write methods which `throw` exceptions in certain conditions.

-That segment of code might look something like:
+We could have a method containing a segment of code that looks something like:
 ```csharp
 bool isValid;